Kimberly Parker

 Research

-Professor Parker’s research group is advancing the state of the science in environmental engineering and chemistry to address emerging challenges relating to water quality, agriculture and energy.
+Professor Parker’s research group is advancing the state of the science in engineering and chemistry to address emerging environmental challenges.
 The group’s ultimate goal is to predict contaminant behavior in environmental systems and to optimize strategies to minimize the risk posed by these contaminants to human and ecosystem health.

 Biography

-Her research has been recognized with honors including the Best Science Paper of the Year published in Environmental Science & Technology (2016) and the Paul V. Roberts/AEESP Outstanding Doctoral Dissertation Award (2017).
+Her research has been recognized with honors including the Best Science Paper of the Year published in Environmental Science & Technology (2016), the Paul V. Roberts/AEESP Outstanding Doctoral Dissertation Award (2017) and an NSF CAREER Award (2021).

 Affiliations